estebanbecker/Parallel-computing-UPC/README.md

 }
 ```

-The grid is defined with chunks in a structure cause we can’t define the
+The grid is defined with chunks in a structure, because we can’t define
-blocksize at the compilation.
-But with this code we can’t access to the
+the blocksize at the compilation.
+But with this code, we can’t access
-table in a normal way.
+the table in a normal way.
 The line 7 to 11 are here to allow us to use
 easily the grid in the program.

-## Analyzing the results
+## Analysing the results

 All the tests of this part has been run 10 times to get an average value